mcallisterliza/drama-kids/README.md

 ### Unfixed Bugs

-- On screen sizes similar to tablets I have found that my footer has 2 white lines running horrizontally through the black footer.
+- On screen sizes similar to tablets I have found that my footer has 2 white lines running horizontally through the black footer.
 Before submitting this project I did not have time to investigate and fix this bug.
 I will however revisit this at a later date to find out how to correct this error for my own learning.

 ## Deployment